Ioannis-Stamatakis/athens-bnb-price-prediction/README.md

 ## Feature Selection & Model Preprocessing

 ### **Feature Selection**
+- **First i trained two baseline models with all features to get a general feature importance and start eliminating features**
+- **Then i made a pipeline with selektKbest and ran a GridSearch with different features in order to elimiate more features**
+- **Used RFE (Recurseive Feature Elimination) in order to find most important features**

-**Check for multicollinearity**
+- **Checked for multicollinearity**

 ![Correlation Matrix](images/corr.png)

-Highly correlated features removed.
+Highly correlated features were removed.

-**Train a Random Forest and XGBoost model for feature selection.**

 After testing different features, the final models uses **10 key features** that demonstrated the highest predictive power: